 Sweet Corn, Kielbasa and Potato Soup

-Sweet Corn, Kielbasa and Potato Soup is for the coldest of nights!
-This hearty and comforting, gluten-free soup recipe is filled with savory kielbasa, creamy potatoes, and snappy sweet corn.
+Sweet Corn, Kielbasa and Potato Soup is a hearty and comforting soup recipe that's filled with kielbasa, potatoes, and sweet corn.

 - 4 slices bacon, chopped